Dockerfile Builder for Node.js

 Health checks and security

-When enabled, the HEALTHCHECK instruction calls your /health endpoint with Node’s built-in fetch, exiting non-zero on failure so the orchestrator can restart the container.
+When enabled, the HEALTHCHECK instruction calls your /health endpoint with Node’s built-in fetch (available in Node 18+), exiting non-zero on failure so the orchestrator can restart the container.
 Running as USER node is a baseline hardening step: it ensures a compromised process does not have root inside the container.
+The official Node images ship with a built-in node user for exactly this purpose.

 node_modules